-Phonics- At Lambley Primary School, we use resources and materials from Read!
+Phonics- Pupils in EYFS and Y1 have daily Phonics sessions.
+At Lambley Primary School, we use resources and materials from Read!
 Write!
-Inc and Phonics Play to teach phonics in line with the recommendations of 'Letters and Sounds'.
+Inc (scheme of work) and a range of additional resources such as 'Phonics Play', to teach phonics in line with the recommendations of 'Letters and Sounds'.
 Teaching and learning makes use of a synthetic approach to teaching 'pure sounds' and the skills of segmenting and blending.
 Most importantly, lessons are planned according to the children's need, to help develop their love of reading and writing.

 Once children have progressed through Letters and Sounds, they then continue to develop their spelling strategies and rules according to the spelling expectations outlined in the English National Curriculum.
+Some Y2 pupil continue to take part in Phonics sessions for a period of time to ensure they have grasped key knowledge and skills (assessed at the end of Y1 through the Y1 National Screening Check).